Matt-Mf/Mio-Sito/content/blog/post_1.md

 best: false
 ---

-## Here i am, new beautifull clean static site
+## Here i am, my new beautifull Clean&Safe static website

-I needed a new site, both for my works and for my personal world and a static one was the best option i can think of.
+I needed a new site, both for my works and for my personal world and a static one was the best option i can think of nowdays.

 Time will tell me.
 Benvenuti!